franchsli/whatsapp_clone_django/README.md

 - Restrict chat views (check if the request method is the correct one if not, raise an error).
 - [Implement tooltips](https://getbootstrap.com/docs/5.3/components/tooltips/)
 - Optimize the images size (whitout decreasing quality).
-- Add something to delete statuses automatically every 24 hours.
+- Add something to delete statuses automatically every 24 hours (cronjobs maybe).

 ## ANOTHER THINGS TO DO

 - Add read and unread logic (you can implement it that any message (in the viewport makes a PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls])).
+  - The 'read' icon of the message will change depending on if the message is read or not.
 - Write tests for the exceptions and functions.
 - Rework search messages:
   - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.